llamicron/badger/docs/tests/Testing.md

 ```
 and for each test in the `ModelTest` class i would have access to `$this->model`.
 This can be very useful for integration tests, where you don't want to have to build up your models every time you run a tests, and can improve test speeds.

+Hint: This is used in `tests/unit/CounselorTest.php`, check it out.